keboola/component-2performant/component_config/component_long_description.md

 - username (`username`) - a username used to login to 2performant;
 - password (`#password`) - a password associated with username;
-- month delta (`monthsBack`) - a positive integer marking the amount of months for which to download commissions.
+- month delta (`monthsBack`) - a positive integer marking the amount of months for which to download commissions;
-- incremental load (`incremental`) - a boolean marking, whether incremental load should be used
+- incremental load (`incremental`) - a boolean marking, whether incremental load should be used.

 ## Output